Tu Lan Cave Expedition Tour

 Directions to Phong Nha

-Phong Nha is located 45 km from Dong Hoi City, Quang Binh, Vietnam (about 40 minutes by car).
-From there you can book a shared or private transfer from Oxalis or rent a taxi to get to Chay Lap Farmstay resort.
+Phong Nha is located 45 km from Dong Hoi City, the capital of Quang Tri Province (About 40 minutes by car).
+You can book a private car service from Oxalis to pick you up at the airport or train station, or you can hire a taxi.
+There are many ways to get to Dong Hoi such as a plane, train or sleeper bus.

-* International airports: There are 3 main international airports for international flights: Tan Son Nhat International Airport (SGN), Noi Bai International airport (HAN) and Da Nang International Airport (DAD).
+International airports: There are 3 main international airports for international flights: Tan Son Nhat International Airport (SGN), Noi Bai International Airport (HAN) and Da Nang International Airport (DAD).
 From Ho Chi Minh City (Saigon) or Ha Noi, travellers can book domestic flights to Dong Hoi Airport (VDH).
-From Da Nang, traveler can catch a train or bus to Dong Hoi/Phong Nha.
+From Da Nang, travelers can catch a train or bus to Dong Hoi/Phong Nha.

 Read more